-The 2014 AHP Prioritized Pest List was developed using a new process: 1) Pre-assessment questionnaire, 2) existing AHP model questions, and 3) Post-assessment questionnaire.
-The Pre-assessment questionnaire is used to assess new CAPS pest suggestions before the pests are run through the AHP model.
-The AHP model evaluates the pest suggestions against a set of criteria.
-The Post-assessment questionnaire evaluates the survey and identification/diagnostics methods for pests that make it through the Pre-assessment and the AHP model.
+The Pests of Economic and Environmental Importance List is developed using the standard CAPS pest prioritization process: 1) Pre-assessment questionnaire, 2) Pest prioritization model, and 3) Post-assessment questionnaire.
+The Pre-assessment questionnaire is used to assess new CAPS pest suggestions before the pests are run through the prioritization model.
+The model evaluates the pest suggestions against a set of pest-specific questions.
+The Post-assessment questionnaire evaluates the survey and identification/diagnostics methods for pests that make it through steps one and two of the process.
 See the flowchart below for more details.
+For the 2017 list, CPHST began using the newly developed Objective Prioritization or Exotic Pests model.

-Flowchart of Pest Prioritization Process
+Figure 1.
+Flowchart of Pest Prioritization Process ts are suggested by CAPS community.

-Steps in the New Process
+Steps in the Process